Learning ECG Signal Features Without Backpropagation Using Linear Laws: Experimental Results

-The results of LLT-based classification of ECG signals are summarized in Table \ref{tab:results}.
-Common performance metrics were used to evaluate the different classifiers.
-From these metrics, the total accuracy (ACC) is defined as:
+The results of LLT-ECG-based classification of ECG signals are summarized in Table~\ref{tab:results}.
+Standard performance metrics were used to evaluate the different classifiers.
+Among these metrics, the total accuracy (ACC) is defined as:

-where TP, TN, FP, and FN are the true positive, true negative, false-positive, and false-negative matches, respectively.
-The sensitivity/recall (Se) can be defined as:
+where TP, TN, FP, and FN denote the numbers of true positives, true negatives, false positives, and false negatives, respectively.
+Sensitivity (Se), also known as recall, is defined as: